J. Ivy: Literary career

-In 2012, J. Ivy followed up his album "HERE I AM" with the release of his book "HERE I AM: Then & Now," a compilation of the album's lyrics, stories regarding the inspiration for the album, and additional poetry.
-In January 2014 J. Ivy inked a book deal with Beyond Words Publishing, an imprint of Atria Books & Simon & Schuster, for the January 2015 release of his new book "Dear Father: Breaking the Cycle of Pain", which is based on J. Ivy's poem "Dear Father" (as seen on HBO Def Poetry).
+In 2012, J. Ivy followed up his album HERE I AM with the release of his book HERE I AM: Then & Now, a compilation of the album's lyrics, stories regarding the inspiration for the album, and additional poetry.
+In January 2014, J. Ivy signed a book deal with Beyond Words Publishing, an imprint of Atria Books & Simon & Schuster, for the January 2015 release of his new book Dear Father: Breaking the Cycle of Pain, which is based on J. Ivy's poem "Dear Father" (as seen on HBO's Def Poetry Jam).

 Ad campaigns

 In addition to his voice, Ivy has been a featured in numerous ads and served as a spokesperson for national corporate initiatives.
 He has been a model for both Mecca and LRG’s national print-ads as well as a spokesperson for Ford Urban.com alongside Tarrey Torae, Rocsi from BET's 106 & Park and MTV’s VJ Sway Calloway.